 What are the Penalties for Noncompliance?

-The FCC can seek up to $16,000 per violation, but the real penalty for noncompliance comes from private plaintiff class actions.
-The TCPA permits private individuals who received calls/text in violation to seek up to $500 per communication ($1,500 for willful or knowing violations).
-In the past several years the number of TCPA cases filed in federal courts has increased dramatically and settlements have reached over $75 million.
+The FCC can seek up to $16,000 per violation ($26,000 per intentional violation), but the greater practical risk of noncompliance comes from private plaintiff class actions.
+The TCPA permits private individuals who received calls/texts in violation to seek up to $500 per communication ($1,500 for willful or knowing violations) in statutory damages.
+A cottage industry of professional plaintiffs and class action attorneys has developed in response to the potential for statutory damages.
+In the past several years, the number of TCPA cases filed in federal courts has increased dramatically and judgments have reached over $925 million.

 I Want to Initiate a Calling Campaign.
 What Should I Do?

 Before conducting a calling or texting campaign, seek the advice of skilled TCPA counsel.
 The TCPA and other state and federal teleservices regulations form a complicated structure that requires specific knowledge and business acumen to successfully navigate.

 *Disclaimer: This article is intended to provide a general overview of a topic area and is not legal advice.
 If you need legal advice, please contact an M&S attorney to schedule a consultation.